-Teresa Thurtle is originally from Las Vegas Nevada but has lived in the Washington, D.C., area since 2008.
-Teresa is a program analyst at the National Science Foundation, an Air Force veteran, and currently serves in the Air National Guard.
-Teresa has served in support of Operation Enduring Freedom and Operation Deep Freeze.
-She is also the founder of Bottoms Up to Down ALS, which hosts fun events in the D.C. area to raise awareness and funds for ALS drug research.
+Teresa Thurtle is originally from Las Vegas Nevada but has lived in different parts of America before medically retiring from the Air Force in Fall 2017.
+Having deployed all over the world, Teresa has most notably served in support of Operation Enduring Freedom and Operation Deep Freeze.
+She is also the founder of Bottoms Up to Down ALS, which host’s fun events across the country to raise awareness and funds for ALS TDI.
 Teresa is from a familial ALS family, having lost her father and grandmother to this disease.

-Along with her brothers, Michael, Mark, and Kenneth; Teresa stands a high probability of carrying the SOD1 gene.
+Along with her brothers, Michael and Mark (pictured with their youngest brother Kenny), the three children carry a known ALS gene, with high likelihood of developing the disease.
 Since her father’s diagnosis, Teresa has been advocating and fundraising to find a cure for this horrific disease.
-Her commitment to end ALS is twofold: to save the lives of not only her direct family members, but her military family members as well.
+Her commitment to end ALS is twofold: to save the lives of not only her direct family members but her military family members as well.
 The Veterans Administration recognizes ALS as a service-related disease, as research shows those who have served are twice as likely to develop ALS compared with those who did not serve in the military.
-An avid baseball fan, Teresa believes that through continued research, we can strike out ALS!

 What's New with Me